-Context and Impact indicators 17/12/2021 Comments/caveats Although the use of the degree of urbanisation has been selected as the most appropriate for the indicator "rural employment rate", the urban/rural typology is the one to be used when the information is available at NUTS level 3 (for example, for the indicator "Rural GDP per capita").
+Context and Impact indicators 17/09/2021 Free quency LFS data are collected on a continuous basis and quarterly/annual results are produced.
+Data by degree of urbanisation are disseminated by Eurostat annually Tim eliness 4 months Con nments/caveats Although the use of the degree of urbanisation has been selected as the most appropriate for the indicator "rural employment rate", the urban/rural typology is the one to be used when the information is available at NUTS level 3 (for example, for the indicator "Rural GDP per capita").